joseproenca/homepage-academic/content/other/vvml-questions/index.md

 There was a discussion to __generalise Fork/Joins__ to so-called __sync bars__ to allow a combination of many `ArtifactFlows` and `SequenceFlows`  both as input and output.
 Traditional `ForkNode` were meant to have 2 inputs and 1 output or vice-versa, and without mixing `ArtifactFlows` and `SequenceFlows`.
 Sync bars should replace the traditional `ForkNodes`, since they do not break their semantics.

+__Pierluigi:__
+Sync bars are confusing and should NOT be used.
+Mixing both flows "increases complexity and decreases comprehension".

 ### Interpretation 1: merge and replicate
 My interpretation of sync bars below.